Withdrawal Policies - Undergraduate

 Any exception to the policies of the medical withdrawal must be appealed through the Student Life Office to the University’s Committee on Academic Policies and Standards (CAPS) or Graduate Council.
 A decision by CAPS or Graduate Council is final.

-More information and procedures can be found in the university's full Short Term Military Absence Policy.
+More information, including refund and other procedural details, can be found in the university's full Military Withdrawal and Leave of Absence Policy.